HOSPICE OF GLADWIN AREA

 What is a Hospice team?

-A Hospice Team consists of all the people concerned with the welfare of the dying person and the loved ones.
-These include representatives from medicine, nursing, social workers, clergy, and other trained professionals.
-It is complimented by specially trained volunteers.
+Our Hospice Team consists of people concerned with the welfare of the dying and their loved ones, to include representatives from the medical field, social workers, clergy and trained volunteers.

 The Hospice Team

-• Supplements care provided by the client’s oen physician and nursing agency.
+• Supplements care provided by the client’s own physician and nursing agency.

 • Enables clients to remain at home, if that is where they choose to be, living as normal a life as possible.